ANSHIKA-git-29/localrepo/README.md

+# LocalRepo Project

-# this is my local repo
+This is my first GitHub repository.
+It contains:
+- index.html
+- style.css
+- README.md

+Created and managed using Git & GitHub